 Life & Structure To Support That Life

 If you were to gather 20 people together, you will need some ground rules.
-For example, unless everybody unanimously agreed on a time of meeting, people will show up when they please, which is not necessarily convenient for everybody involved or conducive to spiritual growth for everybody present.
+For example, unless everybody unanimously agreed on a time of the meeting, people will show up when they please, which is not necessarily convenient for everybody involved or conducive to spiritual growth for everybody present.
 Especially if some work earlier in the day while others may be unavailable too late in the evening due to other commitments.
 So setting a time for a meeting is not really going against being organic.

 Which leads to the next point: location.
 Unless there’s an agreed-upon location, none of the people who plan on meeting will be able to connect together at the same time.